malex5335/malex5335.github.io/_posts/2022-05-13-how-i-do-peer-reviews.md

 #### redundancy

-"_I already did this, you can find it here_" is something we'd like to hear from out peers, because duplicated logic in general should almost always be prevented.
+"_I already did this, you can find it here_" is something we'd like to hear from our peers, because duplicated logic in general should almost always be prevented.
 The reason I'm unhappy with this check - or at least how we ended up doing it - is that in our team we tend to define redundant logic a bit loose.